HDFGroup/vol-template/README.md

 3) Once configured, you should be able to make and build.
 Switching to the test directory and running 'make check' will run the test script.

 ### CMake Builds

+1) Run ccmake or the CMake GUI and point it at a VOL-enabled HDF5 installation.
+You may need to switch to "advanced mode" to see all the options.
+Configure and generate.

+2) Build the software using 'make', etc.

+3) Run the test program using 'make test', 'ctest .', etc.